cdot/SVGcut/README.md

 + Extensive newbie documentation
 + Extensive in-code documentation and literate programming techniques
 + Pure Javascript
-+ "V Pocket".
-V cutting is a complex process with many variables, and ther are many more powerful tools out there that can handle it.

 Some features of jscut have been disabled/removed.
 This may be because they are  deemed too esoteric, or the (undocumented) code was too complex to reverse engineer, for limited end-user value.
++ "V Pocket".
+V cutting is a complex process with many variables, and there are many more powerful tools out there that can handle it.
 - [Chilipeppr](http://www.chilipeppr.com/)
 - [Google Drive](https://drive.google.com/)
 - [Dropbox](https://www.dropbox.com/)